Everything Has Changed: Production and composition

+Release and live performances

+"Everything Has Changed" is the fourteenth track on Red, which was released on October 22, 2012, by Big Machine Records.
+In April 2013, Swift announced that "Everything Has Changed" would be released as a single in the United Kingdom.
+It was released as a single in the United Kingdom on July 14, and in the United States two days later.
+On June 8, 2013, Swift and Sheeran performed the song on the season finale of the seventh series of Britain's Got Talent.
+The two also performed the track during Swift's third concert tour, the Red Tour (2013–2014).
+Swift performed "Everything Has Changed" at the Eras Tour on July 22, 2023.
+She later played it as part of a mashup with her song "Glitch" on June 3, 2024, and with Sheeran as part of a mashup with "End Game" and "Thinking Out Loud" on August 15, 2024.

 Critical reception

-"Everything Has Changed" received mixed reviews from music critics.
+Some music critics praised the composition of "Everything Has Changed", as well as Swift and Sheeran's vocal performances.
 Perone gave the song a positive review, calling it a pleasant track that "should not be overlooked".
 Mesfin Fekadu of the Associated Press considered "Everything Has Changed" a highlight on Red, praising Swift and Sheeran's falsetto vocals.
 In the Los Angeles Times, Randall Roberts called it a "powerful collaboration" and picked it as one of the album's "well-constructed pop songs Taylor-made for bedroom duets".
 Phil Gallo from Billboard considered the song "Swift at her most plaintive".
 Another Billboard article reviewing Red gave the song a mixed review, criticizing the lyrics as clichéd but complimenting Sheeran's harmony vocals.

-Jon Caramanica from The New York Times considered Swift's songwriting on "Everything Has Changed" not as strong as on her past songs, but still maintained "her ear for the awkward and tentative rhythms of romantic bonding".
-Robert Cospey of Digital Spy gave the song a three stars out of five rating, praising the song's musical style as "cutesy" but felt that "their exchanges leave us with a warm and fuzzy feeling that is all too rare these days".
-Sian Rowe, a writer from NME was upright critical, deeming it inferior to respective singer-songwriters' material and "disappointing in every way".
+Less enthusiastic reviews considered "Everything Has Changed" weak and generic.
+Jon Caramanica from The New York Times considered Swift's songwriting on the track not as strong as on her past songs, but still maintained "her ear for the awkward and tentative rhythms of romantic bonding".
+Robert Cospey of Digital Spy gave "Everything Has Changed" a three stars out of five rating; he praised the song's musical style as "cutesy" but felt that "their exchanges leave us with a warm and fuzzy feeling that is all too rare these days".
+Sian Rowe from NME deemed the track inferior to both singer-songwriters' respective bodies of work and "disappointing in every way".
 Bernard Perusse from the Edmonton Journal considered it a weak song.
-Tony Clayton-Lea from The Irish Times deemed the track Swift's "desperate attempt" to reach out to new audiences.
+Tony Clayton-Lea from The Irish Times considered "Everything Has Changed" Swift's "desperate attempt" to reach out to new audiences.
 Also from The Irish Times, Eoin Butler gave the single a two-out-of-five rating, calling it a "typically slushy ballad".

-Release and commercial performance

-"Everything Has Changed" is track number 14 on Red, which was released on October 22, 2012, by Big Machine Records.
-In April 2013, Swift announced that "Everything Has Changed" would be released as a single in the United Kingdom.
-It was released in the United Kingdom on July 14, 2013, and in the United States two days later.